anaclumos/extracranial/Research/Memex/Structs and Unions.md

 ---
 lang: 'en'
-slug: '{{hex}}'
+slug: '/9AF47D'
 ---

 ## Structs

 - In [[Computer Systems]], structs are collections of heterogeneous data
   - laid out in consecutive memory locations (used paddings to ensure alignment)
   - reordering can reduce size!

 ```cpp
 struct node {